Business Impact Statement:

 Business Impact Statement Petition Process:

-If a business believes that (1) the City failed to prepare a business impact statement as required pursuant to NRS 237 or (2) the business impact statement prepared by the City did not consider or significantly underestimated the economic effect of the ordinance on the particular business, the business may object to all or a part of the ordinance by filing a written petition with the City Clerk within thirty (30) calendar days following approval of the subject ordinance by the City Council.
+If a business believes that (1) the City failed to prepare a business impact statement as required pursuant to NRS 237; (2) the business impact statement prepared by the City did not consider or significantly underestimated the economic effect of the ordinance on the particular business; or (3) the governing body of the local government failed to comply with any of the requirements of NRS 237.030 to 237.150 before adopting the proposed rule, the business may object to all or a part of the ordinance by filing a written petition with the City Clerk within thirty (30) calendar days following approval of the subject ordinance by the City Council.
 There are no additional grounds upon which a business may object to an ordinance under this Chapter.

 Upon receipt of the petition, the City Clerk shall forward a copy to the City Manager, the City Attorney, and the head of the department which generated the ordinance, who will as soon as practicable jointly consider the merits of the petition and forward a recommendation to the City Council, which may, in its sole discretion, amend the ordinance to which the business objected.